← Home

 I won’t use Slack for any non-paid work excepting in some extreme circumstances if no other option is available.
 I’m yet to be confronted with this, so do not know where my line is drawn at the moment.

 I do not use Discord and I doubt that I ever will.
+I find it very strange that FOSS projects continue to use Discord.

 Social Media